artainmo/web-development/backend/NestJS/README.md

 ### client side
 In the frontend once a button is pressed an event can be called, a function could be called that interacts with the websocket.<br>
-But a function that listens to incoming messages/responses from the server side has to exist too.
+But a function that listens to incoming messages/responses from the server side has to exist too.<br>
+Those functions can be delcared in a separate directory and file named after the gateway in the frontend.

 <pre>
-const socket = io(linkToWebSocketAddress) //Default linkToWebSocketAddress is "http://localhost:3000"
+const socket = io(linkToWebSocketAddress); //Default linkToWebSocketAddress is "http://localhost:3000"

 //This function is used to make a request to the server-side const handleSubmitMessage = () => {